 - Name your sync repository with an easy to remember name.

 Default Flagcheckbox is checked by default.
-When this is checked all the resources, jobs or trigger will have a default flag(with same name as the rSync job's name, is added to all the resources and jobs in this
+When this is checked a default flag, the rSync job's name, is added to all the resources and jobs in this

 - Click on Save to apply your sync repository configuration.

 rSync job.
 After that rSync job will parse all configuration files in the repository and create your pipeline(s).
 You will see a visualization of the the jobs and resources from your configuration files in the Single Pane of Glass (SPOG) (click on the

 eye icon on the top-right corner on your organization's page and choose

 Once added, you can only edit the syncRepo flags.
 The default flag may be changed in the UI and additional flags added in your

 shippable.yml.
 Adding a flag will include that syncRepo, and all of its resources and jobs, in the SPOG view when you filter on that flag.